Samsung Galaxy S21 Ultra may finally reach 120Hz at its highest WQHD resolution

 👏Galaxy S21 Ultra realizes WQHD+ resolution and 120Hz adaptive refresh rate can be turned on at the same time pic.twitter.com/FpiB8jAxyCJanuary 5, 2021

-Admittedly, that’s not the most persuasive of screenshots – it would be nice to see what ‘Adaptive’ truly means – so we’re relying on @UniverseIce’s tweeted comments that the phone is capable of both 120Hz and WQHD+ at the same time.
-Given the reliability of their leaks, however, this is a real possibility.
+Admittedly, that’s not the most persuasive of screenshots – it would be nice to see whether the ‘Adaptive’ mode is the only option for maximum refresh rate – so we’re relying on @UniverseIce’s tweeted comments that the phone is capable of both 120Hz and WQHD+ at the same time.
+Given they had previously leaked in mid-2020 that the Note 20 Ultra would not be able to do both, it's possible @UniverseIce has more info than just the screenshot.

 What does that mean?
 S21 Ultra users will be able to have the sharpest screen resolution available in today’s smartphones, and it’ll have nearly the fastest refresh rate (the Asus ROG Phone 3 caps out at 144Hz) for silky-smooth browsing and gaming.
 It’s unclear why last year’s S20 line couldn’t do both at once, but we expect that maxing out both features may drain the battery at a faster pace than if either was dialed back.